Aharon-Bensadoun/Hadassah-Calling/README.md

 # Group Calling Sample

+This is a copy from microsoft repository, customized for my environment

 This is a sample application to show how the ACS Calling Web SDK can be used to build a group calling experience.
 The client-side application is a React based user interface which uses Redux for handling complex state while leveraging Microsoft Fluent UI.
 Powering this front-end is a C# web application powered by ASP.net Core to connect this application with Azure Communication Services.